Sebastianhju/Runeterra-5e/Trolls.md

 **Sneaky**: You are proficient in the Stealth skill.
 In addition, without squeezing, you can move trough and stop in a space large enough for a small creature.

 **Tumble**: When you hit a Large or smaller creature with an attack roll and deal damage to it, you can knock that target prone.
+You can do this an amount equal to you proficiency bonus before you must take a long rest.